svelte-docgen/svelte-docgen/packages/extractor/src/ERRORS.md

 ## not_found_type_bindings

-> Our extractor couldn't find a type for `bindings` in the compiled file.
+> Our extractor couldn't find a type for `bindings` in the compiled TSX file.
 >
 > This is likely a bug on our side.
 > Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.

 ## not_found_type_props

-> Our extractor couldn't find a type for `props` in the compiled file.
+> Our extractor couldn't find a type for `props` in the compiled TSX file.
+>
+> This is likely a bug on our side.
+> Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.

+## not_found_type_slots

+> Our extractor couldn't find a type for `slots` in the compiled TSX file.
 >
 > This is likely a bug on our side.
 > Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.